H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 These metaphors help structure the system, suggest useful metrics, and provide a shared language for comparing Ms. Jarvis to biological cognition, but they do not imply that the system has biological consciousness or replicates all known neurophysiology.
 The design aim is a transparent, glass-box architecture whose behavior can be inspected, instrumented, and improved, using neurobiology as a guide for what kinds of modules and feedback loops are worth building.

-## 4.3 12 Qualia Engine And Introspective State
+## 4.3 13-qualia-engine-and-introspective-state.md

-# 12. Qualia Engine and Introspective State
+# 13. Qualia Engine and Introspective State

 This chapter describes the service that turns raw operational data into a structured internal narrative about what the system is doing and experiencing.
 The aim is to build a transparent layer of self-description that other components can query, rather than to claim any kind of subjective inner life.
 This layer is implemented as a set of APIs and data models that collect, summarize, and expose internal signals in a consistent way.